pandorica-scientific/.github/profile/README.md

 ### 🏠 [continuum](https://github.com/pandorica-scientific/continuum) — your household's whole financial picture, on hardware you own

 Most personal-finance software starts by asking which bank you use.
 Continuum never does.
 It reads the export files your bank already gives you, works out their structure from the files themselves, and checks what it extracted against the statement's own balances before trusting a single row.

-From there it connects the money to what belongs around it — the property, the mortgage secured against it, the tenants, the portfolio, the payslips, the tax those generate — for the household as a whole rather than one person at a time.
+It also brings household paperwork into the same system.
+Scan a document; built-in OCR makes it searchable by what's inside.

 It never connects to your bank, and it runs on a machine you control.

 ```bash